porres/pd-cyclone/README.md

 -------
 <strong>pd-lib-builder</strong>

-Cyclone has recently relyed on the new build system called "pd-lib-builder" by Katja Vetter, available here: <https://github.com/pure-data/pd-lib-builder>
+Cyclone has recently relyed on the new build system called "pd-lib-builder" by Katja Vetter, available here: <https://github.com/pure-data/pd-lib-builder>.
+The transition to this build system started with 0.1-alpha57, the first release after the Pd Extended days.

-The transition to this build system started with 0.1-alpha57.
 Cyclone used to also compile the objects in libraries (such as "hammer" for control objects and "sickle" for signal objects).
 In the Pd extended era, only single binaries were available.
-The new build system system, up to this moment, only builds each object in a separate file - with the exception of the cyclone sub-library (containing 12 non alphanumeric objects).
+The new build system system, up to this moment, only builds each object in a separate file asin old Pd extended days - with the exception of the cyclone sub-library (containing 12 non alphanumeric objects).
 The current maintenance considers to restore the possibility of also compiling cyclone as a library in the same way it was originally developed.